The Holocaust in France (June 1940-August 1944)

 Few French were aware of what happened to the Jews after they were arrested by the police.
 German behavior in France was much more correct than in Poland and Russia so it was not nearly as apparent that they were being murdered in Poland as it was to people in the East.

-General Commission for Jewish Affairs
+Commissariat General aux Questions Juives (General Commission for Jewish Affairs)

 Vichy Legal Net

-After the War, Vichy officials claimed that the anti-Semitic lawse forced on them by the NAZIs.
+After the War, Vichy officials claimed that the anti-Semitic laws forced on them by the NAZIs.
 If that was true then logically the regulations would be the same as the NAZI laws or less severe.
 In fact in many ways the legal system in Vichy was more severe than in NAZI Germany.
-One author reports that German officials were "annoyed" that the CGQJ often demanded that half-Jews desiring to be classified Ayran because he/she was a practicing Christian, had to prove that their baptismal records were valid.
+One author reports that German officials were "annoyed" that the CGQJ often demanded that half-Jews desiring to be classified Aryan because he/she was a practicing Christian, had to prove that their baptismal records were valid.
 German authorities apparently wanted the CGQJ to assume that such documents were legitimate.
 NAZI authorities in the Reich generally refrained from deporting Jews married to Aryans.
 In one celebrated incident near the end of the War, Berlin Jews with German wives were arrested but later were released when their wives protested.
 Vichy authorities, however took actions against such individuals.
 If a person was classified a Jew, the French ethnicity of their spouse would not preclude them from being interned in a camp where Jews were deportable under Vichy law.
 Most of these cases involved non-citizens.

 Economic Measures